 I am Jeff Rease, a photographer in Alabama photographing WWII veterans since April 2019, providing beautiful portraits to them and their families for free as a way for me to thank them for their service and sacrifice.

 Since that very first veteran it has been a passion of mine to reach as many as possible, and I will continue to do it as long as I can.
-As of November 2020 I have photographed 110 WWII veterans.
-These are 110 amazing individuals who truly are part of the "Greatest Generation" and deserve so much of our gratitude and appreciation for stepping up when they were needed and saving the world in WWII.
-These men and women who are still with us today are in their 90s and early 100s.
-The oldest I've photographed so far is 104-year old Walter Jones (USMC), and 103-year-old Major Wooten (Army).
+As of September 2023 I have photographed over 345 WWII veterans.
+These are 345+ amazing individuals who truly are part of the "Greatest Generation" and deserve so much of our gratitude and appreciation for stepping up when they were needed and saving the world in WWII.
+These men and women who are still with us today are in their late 90s and early 100s.
+The oldest I've photographed so far is 107-year old Harold Nelson (Army), and 105-year-old Major Wooten (Army).
 The youngest, age 95 when he died recently, was James O. Schmidt (Army), who enlisted at 14, lying about his age, of course, and forging his mother's signature--quite an interesting story there!